chronopsychiatry/UK-Biobank-Time-Dimensions-Project/Projects/Chronotype/README.md

 Researchers from MU, the raw dataset is on the acorn server, UKB folder, UKB99491_raw_data

 ### Extract timing variables from the raw dataset
-Code to do this from the terminal using bash is supplied in Time_Variables/extract_time_variables.sh and a summary of these variables is provided in the Timing_Variables.xlsx excel table.
+Code to do this from the terminal using bash is supplied in Time_Variables/extract_time_variables.sh and a summary of these variables is provided in the Time_Variables/Timing_Variables.xlsx excel table.